 I used lots of food rewards (not visible to the dog and no bait bag visible either) and did only a few steps of heeling at a time, slowly increasing the distance.
 My main goal was having my dogs look at me as much as possible while heeling.
 Below are photos of the result of our training.

-Each person will need to make their own judgement call on what to work on with the dog.
+Each person will need to make their own judgment call on what to work on with the dog.
 What will make a connection with the dog best?
 What is the dog not quite up to a certain skill level in?
-What will make the rally-o trialling easier by practicing.
+What will make the rally-o trialling easier by practising.

 I have found that it is difficult to get everything perfect when that is not your goal.
 It takes a lot of work to get precision.
 But if only one or two behaviours or concepts (like attention) are worked on it can make a big difference.